Maha161/ITI_Task3/README.md

-# 👗 TrendyU — Responsive Fashion Website
+# 👗 TrendyU — Fashion Website

 TrendyU is a modern and accessible fashion website where users can explore stylish products, discover fashion trends, and customize their style preferences.